Fraternity: Fraternal orders

 In London and other major cities, some Guilds (like the Freemasons and the Odd Fellows) survived by adapting their roles to a social support function.
 Eventually, these groups evolved in the early 18th century into more philosophical organizations focused on brotherly love and ethical living, with some elements inspired by organisations such as chivalric orders.
 Among guilds that became prosperous are the Freemasons, Odd Fellows and Foresters.
 Throughout the latter part of the 19th century and into the 20th century, many American fraternal orders such as the Benevolent and Protective Order of Elks, Loyal Order of Moose, and Fraternal Order of Eagles implemented practices and rituals inspired from orders such as the Freemasons and Odd Fellows.
 These organisations were segregated and Black organisations were founded that were based on the white ones such as Prince Hall Freemasonry, Grand United Order of Odd Fellows in America, Improved Benevolent and Protective Order of Elks of the World, as well as original fraternal organisations such as the Independent Order of St. Luke.

+The Orange Order is an Ulster Protestant fraternity that celebrates the Protestant faith and Orange Order's heritage, mainly King William's victory in the Battle of the Boyne.
+They hold a number of parades annually, including the Battle of the Somme Memorial Parade and the Twelfth of July which attract thousands of people.
+Ulster-Scots immigrants set up lodges in North America, thus creating the Grand Orange Lodge of the United States and the Orange Association in Canada.
+They expanded to other continents through the British Empire, including Oceania, and established lodges in West Africa, referred to as the African Orange Order.
+The majority of lodges today are in Togo and Ghana.
+The Royal Black Institution is also an Ulster Protestant fraternity that hold parades, including the "last Saturday in August" Royal Black Parade.